JacoboLansac/audits/solo/pinlink-phase1-audit.md

 ### [M-3] Any account can start a new rent on delisted tokens when they are delisted without being withdrawn

-When a rentable is delisted, the `withdraw` boolean allows to withdraw the rentable tokens from the contract if `true`.
-Otherwise they are "delisted", but they stay in the contract balance:
+When a rentable is delisted, a `withdraw` boolean allows to withdraw the rentable tokens from the contract if set to `true`.
+Otherwise they are "delisted", but they stay in the Marketplace contract balance:

 ```javascript
     function delist(uint256 tokenId, bool withdraw) external isValidRenter(tokenId) {